lijun99/altar2-documentation/docs/cuda/Installation.rst

     $ cmake -DCMAKE_INSTALL_PREFIX=${HOME}/tools ..

 By default,  `cmake` installs the compiled package to `/usr/local`.
-If you plan to install it to another system directory, or your home directory, such as ${HOME}/tools as shown above (for Mac users, please use the default `/usr/local` option for now as there are some shared library rpath issues need to be fixed).
+If you plan to install it to another system directory, or your home directory (the option for users who don't have admin access), such as ${HOME}/tools as shown above (for Mac users, please use the default `/usr/local` option for now as there are some shared library rpath issues need to be fixed).

 - to specify the gcc/g++ compiler, e.g., `/usr/bin/g++`, you may use
 ::

     $ cmake -DCMAKE_CXX_COMPILER=/usr/bin/g++ ..

+Note that pyre requires a GCC>=7 for c++17 support.

 - to specify the locations of desired libraries instead of the default ones, for example, for some Linux systems, `cmake` may find and use libraries from `/usr/` instead of the libraries provided by conda, you may use
 ::